dalemazza/ezrecon/README.md

 - If port 80 is found open
   - Runs a Nikto scan
   - Runs a ffuf scan
-- Finally it runs a full port scan to check or missed ports
+- Runs a full port scan to check for missed ports
+- Compares the ports found in the full and basic scan and outputs any new ports found
-- All scan results are placed into a single folder in the recon dir `/home/kali/reports/`
+- All scan results are placed into a single folder in the recon dir `$homedir/reports/`
-- Last it outputs the time taken for the scan
+- Lastly it outputs the time taken for the scan

+---

 ## Future-Updates

-- Fix the input to only accept IP's
-- Fix the directory to cater for non "kali" usernames
-- Compare the new ports found in the full scan against the basic ports